Our Terms of Business

 4.6.1 A file opening charge of £15 plus VAT;

-4.6.2 Up to £30 plus VAT will be charged, being the fee charged by our bank in respect of any interbank transfer of funds made on your behalf; and additional expenses incurred to make such transfer.
+4.6.2 A fee of £30 plus VAT in respect of any interbank transfer of funds made on your behalf; and any additional expenses incurred to make an international transfer.

 4.7 Taxes payable (such as stamp duty land tax) and fees incurred on your behalf, including those of Counsel, process servers and the Court, are also payable by you.
 As we are directly responsible for such fees, payment of these in full will usually be required in advance.

 4.8 Our fees are payable as set out above even if the proposed transaction is not completed.

 4.9 We do not carry out any contentious work on the basis that the payment of our fees is contingent or conditional on a particular outcome unless specifically agreed in writing.